raspberrypilearning/powerful-patterns/en/step_4.md

 Now that you know more about how the motif turns into the whole pattern, you can program it using your answers to the questions above.

-**Tip:** Don't forget you can 'See Inside' any of the examples in the introduction and 'copy' and 'paste' code into your project.
+**Tip:** You can 'copy' and 'paste' code from any of the examples in the introduction into your project.
 Professional developers do this all the time!

 You have built up some really useful skills.
 Here is a reminder to help you make your repeated pattern: